 Royal Children's Hospital Significance Assessment and Collection Policy Development

 After undertaking a Heritage Interpretation Strategy and plan in 2015 with Context and Way Back When, The Royal Children’s Hospital is moving towards implementing some of the recommendations made in the final document.
 The first of these is a Significance Assessment and Collection Policy Development.
 Way Back When is currently working with Context on this project – delving once again into the remarkable collection, assessing its significance and working with the hospital to develop policies that will enable greater access.

 Royal Agricultural Society of Victoria Oral History Project

 Way Back When is currently working with the Royal Agricultural Society of Victoria (RASV) to develop a comprehensive oral history collection for the RASV archive.
-During the course of the project 50 oral history interviews will be undertaken with individuals who have been involved in various aspects of the RASV and, more specifically, the Royal Melbourne Show.
+Over 50 oral history interviews have so far been undertaken with individuals who have been involved in various aspects of the RASV and, more specifically, the Royal Melbourne Show.
 The resulting collection will record their valuable contribution and celebrate the dynamic history of this strong and unique community.